-Compulsory content 8 above plus optional content, one from option 1, 9-11, one from option 2, 12-14, one from option 3, 15-17 above assessed in written exam: 2 hours

-96 marks in total
+Compulsory content 8 above plus optional content, one from option 1, 9-11, one from option 2, 12-14, one from option 3, 15-17 above assessed in written exam: 2 hours 96 marks in total

-33.3% of A Level
+33.3% of A-level

-GCSE grade 6 in English and grade 6 in Mathematics is essential.
+GCSE grade 6 in English.
+(A grade 6 in Mathematics is desirable.)

-As a Psychology graduate, you can either move into the field of becoming a psychologist or pursue a wide range of other relevant careers such as forensics, mental health, law and medicine.
-Becoming a psychologist typically requires lots of additional study and work experience after you've finished your degree.
+As a Psychology graduate, you could either work as a psychologist or pursue a wide range of other careers.
+Becoming a psychologist typically requires lots of additional study and experience after you've finished your degree.
+At the other end of the scale, there are careers in areas such as finance that you could start straight after you graduate.